Fast and Not-so-Furious: Case Study of the Fast and Faint Type IIb SN 2021bxu: Acknowledgements

-We thank Federica Chiti for helpful discussion.
 D.D.D. and B.J.S. acknowledge support from NSF grant AST-1908952.
-C.A. and J.M.D. acknowledge support by NASA grant JWST-GO-02114.032-A and JWST-GO-02122.032-A. E.B. acknowledges support by NASA grant JWST-GO-02114.032-A. L.G. acknowledges financial support from the Spanish Ministerio de Ciencia e Innovaci\'on (MCIN), the Agencia Estatal de Investigaci\'on (AEI) 10.13039/501100011033, and the European Social Fund (ESF) "Investing in your future" under the 2019 Ram\'on y Cajal program RYC2019-027683-I and the PID2020-115253GA-I00 HOSTFLOWS project, from Centro Superior de Investigaciones Cient\'ificas (CSIC) under the PIE project 20215AT016, and the program Unidad de Excelencia Mar\'ia de Maeztu CEX2020-001058-M. M.D.S. and the Aarhus supernova group acknowledge support from the Independent Research Fund Denmark (IRFD, grant number 8021-00170B) and the Villum Fonden (28021).
-NUTS2 is support in part by the Instrument Center for Danish Astrophysics (IDA).
+C.A. and J.M.D. acknowledge support by NASA grant JWST-GO-02114.032-A and JWST-GO-02122.032-A. E.B. acknowledges support by NASA grant JWST-GO-02114.032-A. L.G. acknowledges financial support from the Spanish Ministerio de Ciencia e Innovaci\'on (MCIN), the Agencia Estatal de Investigaci\'on (AEI) 10.13039/501100011033, and the European Social Fund (ESF) "Investing in your future" under the 2019 Ram\'on y Cajal program RYC2019-027683-I and the PID2020-115253GA-I00 HOSTFLOWS project, from Centro Superior de Investigaciones Cient\'ificas (CSIC) under the PIE project 20215AT016, and the program Unidad de Excelencia Mar\'ia de Maeztu CEX2020-001058-M. M.D.S. and the Aarhus supernova group acknowledge support from the Independent Research Fund Denmark (IRFD, grant numbers 8021-00170B, 10.46540/2032-00022B) and the Villum Fonden (28021).
+NUTS2 is supported in part by the Instrument Center for Danish Astrophysics (IDA).
 J.P.A acknowledges funding from ANID, Millennium Science Initiative, ICN12\_009.
 M.G. is supported by the EU Horizon 2020 research and innovation programme under grant agreement No 101004719.
 T.E.M.B. acknowledges financial support from the Spanish Ministerio de Ciencia e Innovaci\'on (MCIN), the Agencia Estatal de Investigaci\'on (AEI) 10.13039/501100011033, and the European Union Next Generation EU/PRTR funds under the 2021 Juan de la Cierva program FJC2021-047124-I and the PID2020-115253GA-I00 HOSTFLOWS project, from Centro Superior de Investigaciones Cient\'ificas (CSIC) under the PIE project 20215AT016, and the program Unidad de Excelencia Mar\'ia de Maeztu CEX2020-001058-M. M.N. is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~948381) and by funding from the UK Space Agency.
-Based on observations collected at the European Organisation for Astronomical Research in the Southern Hemisphere, Chile, as part of ePESSTO+ (the advanced Public ESO Spectroscopic Survey for Transient Objects Survey). ePESSTO+ observations were obtained under ESO program IDs 106.216C and 108.220C (PI: Inserra).
-Based on observations obtained at the international Gemini Observatory, a program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation on behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
-This work was enabled by observations made from the Gemini North telescope, located within the Maunakea Science Reserve and adjacent to the summit of Maunakea.
-We are grateful for the privilege of observing the Universe from a place that is unique in both its astronomical quality and its cultural significance.